deadlocker8/SportTracker/README.md

 ![](screenshots/goals.png)

 ### GPX tracks / Map
-A GPX recoding can be attached to every single track.
+A GPX recoding can be attached to every distance-based track.
 The GPX recordings can be viewed on a map.

 View all gpx tracks on a map:
 ![](screenshots/map_all.jpg)